The next application cycle is open now. Your application must be completed online via SOPHAS.

 - Up-to-date resume or curriculum vitae

-- A personal statement outlining the applicant's field of interest in public health, and the academic and/or professional background that brought the applicant to wish to acquire knowledge and skills in the field of public health.
-This statement should also address why the applicant believes the University of Pennsylvania's Master of Public Health Program is the right program to enable the applicant to meet her/his goals.
+- A personal statement addressing why the applicant believes the University of Pennsylvania's Master of Public Health Program is the right program to enable the applicant to meet her/his goals.
 This statement (short essay) should demonstrate an understanding of public health and explain the nature of the applicant's interest in public health studies, the perceived advantages of public health studies from an overall personal career perspective, and the specific plan of study proposed (e.g. types of electives envisioned; timeframe for completion of program).

-- Application fee (submitted online - see the SOPHAS FAQ for fee chart)
+- Application fee (submitted online - see the SOPHAS FAQ for fee chart).
+Note: This fee is charged by SOPHAS, not the University of Pennsylvania.

 Evidence of sufficient work or volunteer experience related to public health (e.g., two years or more of post baccalaureate experience in a health-related field) is preferred, however, recent graduates from undergraduate programs will be considered.